ralphjsmit/filament/packages/schemas/docs/04-layouts/07-split.md

 In this example, the first section will `grow()` to consume available horizontal space, without affecting the amount of space needed to render the second section.
 This creates a sidebar effect.

 The `from()` method is used to control the [Tailwind breakpoint](https://tailwindcss.com/docs/responsive-design#overview) (`sm`, `md`, `lg`, `xl`, `2xl`) at which the split layout should be used.
 In this example, the split layout will be used on medium devices and larger.
 On smaller devices, the sections will stack on top of each other.

+<UtilityInjection set="layoutComponents" version="4.x">As well as allowing static values, the `grow()` and `from()` methods also accept functions to dynamically calculate them.
+You can inject various utilities into the functions as parameters.</UtilityInjection>

 <AutoScreenshot name="schemas/layout/split/simple" alt="Split" version="4.x" />